millipedes/Draw-PL/README.md

 might be the model building language for you.

 # :factory: Inputs and Outputs
-A text file (which I have deemed `.nc` files) which is consistent with the grammar below.
+The input to this program should be text files which are representative of a some 2D model (which I have deemed `.nc` files).
+This can be anything which you can draw on a 2D surface using ellipses, rectangles, points, and lines.
+Additionally there is full text support.
+With these two things in mind, at least what I use it for is making graphical representations of complex data structures, representations of subdivisions of tasks, and representations of other state based phenomena such as DFA's.

 There are example programs in the `example_progs/` directory which kind of walks through why I made this language and its capabilities.
 Also the examples are all